 Does this mean that we love everything that happens to us?
 Do we accept the good with the bad?

 Here we are, trying to find our place in the world.
-Whether this is simple or easy is up for judgement.
-Perhaps this is all relative and in theory, everything is relative.
+Whether this is simple or easy is up for judgment.
+Perhaps this is all relative and, in theory, everything is relative.